HomeLatest NewsPolicyGoogle moves court over $5 billion fine by European Union antitrust body

 Preferred Source of Google

-Embattling a fine to the tune of $5 billion by the European Union antitrust watchdog, global technology major, Google has moved claiming that the fine was based on flawed calculations.
-The company has also asked Europe’s second-highest court to scrap or reduce what it said was not an appropriate penalty.
+Embattling a fine to the tune of $5 billion by the antitrust watchdog, global technology major, Google has moved court claiming that the fine was based on flawed calculations.
+The tech company has also asked Europe’s second-highest court to scrap or reduce what it said was not an appropriate penalty.

-Google was fined for using its mobile to thwart rivals and cement its dominance in general internet search from 2011, in the largest penalty meted out to any company found guilty of breaching EU antitrust rules.
+Google was fined for using its Android operating system to thwart rivals and cement its dominance in general search from 2011, in the largest penalty meted out to any company found guilty of breaching EU antitrust rules.

 “The fine that was imposed, a staggering 4.34 billion euros, was not appropriate,” Google’s lawyer Genevra Forwood told the five-judge panel of the General Court on the fourth day of a week-long hearing, which is taking place three years after the European Commission sanctioned the company.